-Contrariwise, quantitative tests have more structure than qualitative ones.
+Contrariwise, Quantitative Testing have more structure than qualitative ones.
 The former aims to measure specific aspects of a product's performance.
 It often involves designing tasks to study how users would complete them.
 With the data gathered from it, teams can know if certain features need improvement.
 Both testing strategies are complementary to engage usability.

 As a whole, usability testing is a group of methods to check.
 These focus on understanding a product's effectiveness.
 So, here are some examples of usability testing techniques.

-Another technique is heuristic evaluation.
-It involves a test run by a usability expert.
+4. Heuristic Evaluation.
+Another technique is heuristic evaluation, which involves a test run by a usability expert.
 Here, it establishes usability principles, known as heuristics.
 With it, specialists can identify usability issues and suggest ways to improve the UX.

-Usability testing is crucial for UX Design while also having several benefits like the following.
+Usability testing is crucial for UX Design while also having several benefits!

 Now, we got an idea of Usability Testing and why it's so powerful in UX Design!
 This approach fits significantly if you want to take your products to the next level!
 Yet, remember that it's a continuous process to cut roadblocks in design processes.
 Don't stop at one test!